- Home

 How much additional work is this going to create for smaller firms and sole proprietorships?

-“Right-sized” regulation is a priority for APEGS and key to our pursuit of modernized, streamlined regulatory approaches.
-APEGS will work with our advisory group and with volunteering firms and businesses to identify and implement an optimal level of practice management and reporting that is appropriate and reasonable for the organization.
+“Right-touch” regulation is a priority for APEGS and key to our pursuit of modernized and streamlined regulatory approaches.
+APEGS will work with our advisory group and with participating firms and businesses to identify and implement an optimal level of practice management and reporting that is appropriate and reasonable for the organization.
 There is no “one-size fits all” approach with this initiative.

-Organizations that have not developed a PPMP will be required to implement one.
+Organizations that have not developed a QMS model will be required to implement one.
 The PPMP, for some organizations, will be an extension of their current quality management systems.
 For others, the PPMP will be a completely new initiative.

 APEGS will not dictate how the requirements for the PPMP are implemented.
 Each organization will be responsible for deciding what best fits their practice.
 APEGS will only require that the minimum requirements of the program are met.
 APEGS intends to work closely with sole proprietorships and smaller organizations and tailor the requirements to accommodate their needs.

-APEGS intends to accept PPMPs registered in other jurisdictions for use in Saskatchewan.
-In consultation with our interest holders, we will determine what may be required to make them compliant in Saskatchewan.
+APEGS intends to align with other jurisdictions and meeting registration requirements in other jurisdictions may satisfy requirements in Saskatchewan.
+In consultation with our interest holders, APEGS will determine what may be required to be compliant in Saskatchewan.

-APEGS will develop clear sets of guidelines and practical, updated supports and tools to assist organizations with practice management and the development of their PPMP.
+APEGS will develop resources and supports to assist organizations with development and implementation of their PPMP.

 What are you doing to ensure that enhanced regulation will be appropriate, reasonable, and practicable for Saskatchewan-based firms and professionals?